-Then, ladle your curds into a colander lined with a cheesecloth – we usually use two placed diagonally over each other so we have enough give to tie up after it has drained.
+Then, ladle the curds into a colander lined with a cheesecloth.
+We usually use two placed diagonally over each other so we have enough give to tie up after it has drained.
 Add a tsp or two of salt to the cheese as it drains — stir the salt in to the curds.

 Then, tie up the cheesecloth to form a ball (as pictured above) and hang that ball of cheese from a cabinet knob, taking care to put a pot underneath to catch the whey.